 Adrienne Hood stood before a crowded park amphitheater on an 80-degree day in Ohio.
 Officers from the Columbus Division of Police had recently shot and killed her son, Henry Green V — a 23-year-old who left behind a big, loving family and long-term girlfriend.
 Her attorney, Sean Walton, recounted the details of the questionable shooting.
 Hood shook her head slowly and angrily at the ground as he spoke.

 At dusk on June 6, 2016, one month prior, the community of South Linden had been busy with family activity when Officers Jason Bare and Zachary Rosen — dressed in plainclothes and driving an unmarked SUV — saw Henry, called “Bub” by his family, and his friend Christian Rutledge.
-One block away from a school, Bub and Christian were on foot and approaching the house where a neighbor lived with his young daughter.
+(1), Bub and Christian were on foot and approaching the house where a neighbor lived with his young daughter.
 The unmarked car circled the block.

 According to Sean Walton, multiple witnesses overlooked or ignored by CPD said they did not see him holding a gun and that Bare and Rosen failed to identify themselves as police before they approached and opened rounds.
 Bub was shot seven times.
-It wasn’t until his dying friend was in handcuffs on the sidewalk that Christian Rutledge recognized the men as officers.
+It wasn’t until his dying friend was (9) that Christian Rutledge recognized the men as officers.

-In September, Officer Bryan Mason shot and killed 13-year-old Ty’Re King, sparking further questions about CPD brutality.
+In September, Officer Bryan Mason (10) 13-year-old Ty’Re King, sparking further questions about CPD brutality.
 Bare and Rosen were operating as surveillance for the Community Safety Initiative (formerly known as the Summer Safety Initiative, among other names), a mayor-endorsed program that increases officer presence in “vulnerable” neighborhoods throughout summer months — areas already overpoliced, residents say.
-The Department of Justice in 1999 found that the department had violated the civil rights of black people, and CPD fought the claims with help from the city and the wealthy police union.
+The Department of Justice in 1999 found that the department (3) of black people, and CPD fought the claims with help from the city and the wealthy police union.